TayyabWahab/Ball-tracking-and-speed-calculation/README.md

-# Ball_Tracking_Speed_Calculation
-This respositary contains code for the detection, tracking and speed calculation of multiple balls along with trajectories.

-# Ball_Tracking_Speed_Calculation
-This respositary contains code for the detection, tracking and speed calculation of multiple balls along with trajectories.

 # Ball Tracking and Speed Calculation

 This repository provides an implementation for **ball tracking** and **speed calculation** using computer vision techniques.
 It is ideal for detecting and analyzing the movement of a ball in a video feed.